August 12, 2019

 Try Something New

-Are you a hardcore handgun shooter?
+Are you a handgun shooter only?
 Then pick up a shotgun and give sporting clays a try.
 Are you primarily a shotgun shooter?
 Then hone your handgun skills or sign up for a local International Defensive Pistol Association (IDPA) match.
+Learn about different target sports and see instructional videos at LetsGoShooting.org.

 Haven’t shot in a while?
-Dust off your shooting gear and head to the range, preferably with a friend.
-Learn a new game, like action pistol or skeet shooting.
+Dust off your shooting gear and head to the range — and bring a friend along.
+Learn a new game, like action pistol, 3-Gun or skeet shooting.

 Make it a Date

 Ask your spouse, partner, boyfriend or girlfriend to go shooting.
 You’ll have a great time together.
-By the way, women are the fastest growing segment in target shooting (and hunting), and more gear than ever is being designed for their fit and comfort.
+Send an email invitation to them at LetsGoShooting.org.
+(By the way, women are the fastest growing segment in target shooting, and more gear than ever is being designed for their fit and comfort, so don’t hesitate for a moment to ask the favorite woman in your life to join you on the range.)

 Cash in on Deals

-Retailers and ranges will be offering specials during National Shooting Sports Month.
-You can find a participating business near you and take advantage of these offers.
+Retailers and ranges are offering all kinds of specials during National Shooting Sports Month at some 2,000 events nationwide.
+Find a participating business near you to take advantage of these offers at LetsGoShooting.org.

 Practice Firearm Safety